Free Osceola County Public Records: Look Up Information on Anyone

 National Sex Offender Public Website: The NSOPW is operated by the United States Department of Justice (DOJ), which is a federal agency with leading authority over all federal cases involving the United States as a party.16 The search tool provides the public with a free federal sex offender registry search by either name or location.

-Typically, a state government will provide a free public index that allows residents to search trial-level court records.
 This encompasses trials for criminal charges, civil liability cases, and family cases.
 However, Florida does not have a state index.
 If you want to locate Osceola County judicial records, you must search the county court and appellate courts independently.

-In Osceola County, the Circuit Court and County Court are distinctly different but are located in the same courthouse.
+In Osceola County, the Circuit Court & County Court are distinctly different but are located in the same courthouse.
 The Circuit Court has jurisdiction over civil cases, probate cases, and cases designated as felonies – meaning these are criminal cases where the prison sentence is more than a year long.
 The County Court has jurisdiction over cases deemed misdemeanors, where a jail sentence is less than a year.

-To look up these public court documents online, use the free Osceola County case search function.
+To look up these public court documents online, use the free Osceola County Case Search function.
 This function will allow users to look up Osceola County court records on anyone who has been charged or convicted of a crime, as long as the record has not been expunged.

 You can also visit the Osceola County Circuit & County Courts at: